alanvoss/talk_proposals/rubyconf/2015/concurrent_io.md

 ## Abstract

-This is a presentation on a few approaches you can use to speed things up by simultaneously interfacing with multiple services that are required to produce output in your Ruby application.
+Feeling like your Ruby application could use a speed boost?
+Sometimes, the hare does beat the tortoise.
+We'll look at interfacing with external services via Threads, Fibers/EventMachine, and Curl::Multi, and reasons for using each of them to help win the race.

 ## Details